• Skip to primary navigation

 Creamy and Tangy Coleslaw

 This fast and easy coleslaw is tangy and tart with just enough mayo to give it a creamy texture.
-Don’t skip the celery seed - it gives the coleslaw great flavor and texture.
+Don’t skip the celery seed – it gives the coleslaw great flavor and a bit of crunch.

 Want to adjust the size of this recipe?
 Click on the number next to “servings” and use the slider to scale up or down.